tarickb/sasl-xoauth2/README.md

 #### Basic Account Setup

-- Select an exisitng project, or add a Project if you don't have one yet (it can be any name)
+- Select an existing project, or add a Project if you don't have one yet (it can be any name)

 - Set up "OAuth Consent Screen" for the project

-  - If this is an "External" and "Testing" app, be sure to add add your own e-mail address to the "test users"
+  - If this is an "External" app, make sure the "Publishing status" of the app is set to "In production" (as opposed to "Testing"), otherwise the token [will be revoked after 7 days](https://github.com/tarickb/sasl-xoauth2/issues/29).
+    - You can ignore any requests to "verify" your app.
+The warnings shown in the console are misleading.
+You don't actually need to go through verification.

 #### Client Credentials